midetim/Vigenere-Encrypted-Chat-Application/README.md

 - **Real-time Encryption/Decryption**: Watch messages transform in the terminal
 - **Clean Exit Protocol**: Proper handling of client disconnections

-## 🛠️ Installation & Requirements

-### Prerequisites
-- Python 3.6 or higher
-- No external dependencies required

 ## 🚀 How to Run